The Plain Dealer: "Held stories" controversyThe Plain Dealer made national headlines in summer 2005, when editor Douglas Clifton announced that the newspaper was withholding two stories "of profound importance" after Judith Miller of The New York Times and Matthew Cooper of Time magazine were ordered to reveal confidential sources who had provided information on Valerie Plame, Joseph Wilson's wife, being a CIA operative. Wilson was a prominent critic of the administration. The decision to compel the reporters to reveal sources was seen in the news media as a license to go after reporters and newspapers in the courtroom for not revealing confidential informants. It was considered a violation of the trust between reporter and said informants. Clifton was vilified in the news media as "having no backbone" and he admitted that people could refer to him as "chickenshit". Clifton told the national press that while he and the reporters involved in the story were willing to be jailed for not revealing sources, the legal department of the Plain Dealer Publishing Company was worried that the newspaper itself would be sued and strongly opposed the printing of the stories. "Talking isn't an option and jail is too high a price to pay", he said.

-The controversy ended a month later, when the Cleveland Scene which is an alternative weekly Cleveland newspaper, published a similar story.
+The controversy ended a month later, when Cleveland Scene, the alternative weekly, published a similar story.
 The Plain Dealer then printed its withheld story, a report that a federal corruption probe had targeted former Mayor Michael R. White.
 Both newspapers' stories were based on leaked documents.
 The second withheld story has not been revealed.

 Music critic sidelined

 On September 17, 2008, Donald Rosenberg, The Plain Dealers music critic of sixteen years, was told by the paper's editor, Susan Goldberg, that he would no longer be covering performances of the Cleveland Orchestra.
 Rosenberg had criticized its performances under its conductor Franz Welser-Möst, although his reviews of Welser-Möst as a conductor of operas had been positive.
 Terrance C. Z. Egger, president and publisher of the paper, was on the orchestra's board.

 Welser-Möst had been strongly criticized during his earlier tenure at the London Philharmonic Orchestra, when London critics gave him the nickname "Frankly Worse than Most".
 In December 2008, Rosenberg sued Cleveland's Musical Arts Association, the newspaper and several members of their staffs, alleging a conspiracy to have him demoted.
 Rosenberg dropped a number of claims against the paper in 2009.
 In August 2009, a jury rejected the remaining claims.